sudoxue/ckad/4-observability.md

 1. Create a new Pod named `hello` with the image `bonomat/nodejs-hello-world` that exposes the port 3000.
 Provide the name `nodejs-port` for the container port.
 2. Add a Readiness Probe that checks the URL path / on the port referenced with the name `nodejs-port` after a 2 seconds delay.
 You do not have to define the period interval.

 3. Add a Liveness Probe that verifies that the app is up and running every 8 seconds by checking the URL path / on the port referenced with the name `nodejs-port`.
 The probe should start with a 5 seconds delay.
 4. Shell into container and curl `localhost:3000`.
 Write down the output.
 Exit the container.
 5. Retrieve the logs from the container.
 Write down the output.

+6. Implement a liveness-probe which checks the container to be reachable on port 80.
+Initially the probe should wait 10, periodically 15 seconds.

 <details><summary>Show Solution</summary>
 <p>